christian-jacobsen/Disentangling-Physical-Fields/README.md

 Variational autoencoder implementation using an architecture consisting of Dense blocks.

 Please cite (CITE).
 Some of the code is adapted from (CITE), see paper for more in depth explanation on architecture.
+Some code adapted from (CITE)

 ## Data